List of Heroes characters: Virginia Gray

 Virginia Gray, portrayed by Ellen Greene, is Sylar's mother.
-When Sylar visits Virginia, she constantly pushes Sylar to "be special," even saying that he could become President if he wanted to.
+When Sylar visits Virginia, she constantly pushes Sylar to "be special", even saying that he could become President if he wanted to.
 Sylar reveals his powers, accidentally injuring her, and confesses his guilt since he thinks he will be the exploding man and kill many people.
 Both instances only alienate the two, and Virginia demands that Sylar leave her house and give back her son Gabriel.
 She brandishes a pair of scissors at Sylar, but is accidentally stabbed in the heart when they struggle for the scissors.

 Kimiko Nakamura

 Kimiko Nakamura, portrayed by Saemi Nakamura, is the daughter of Kaito and older sister of Hiro.
 She is very intelligent and motivated, and wishes to advance in her father's company, Yamagato Industries.
 She accompanies her father to New York to retrieve Hiro.
 She gets along with her brother, in comparison to his and their father's strained relationship, as evidenced by the way Kimiko's pleas and reasoning get much further than Kaito's authoritative tactics (up to and including kidnapping).
 Hiro convinced his father that Yamagato has a successor in Kimiko.
-It is unknown if Kimiko has any abilities.
+In season 4, after Hiro alters an incident from when they were children, Kimiko is now engaged to his best friend Ando, having previously hated Ando because of the incident.

 Janice Parkman

 Janice Parkman, portrayed by Lisa Lackey, is the ex-wife of telepathic police officer Matt Parkman.
 Their marriage has been troubled for some time.
 Janice blames their problems on his jealousy of her prospering career while his has been stalling, but she had been cheating with his ex-partner.
 After awakening his powers, Matt then tries to fulfill her every need by reading her thoughts to improve their marriage.
 Matt discovers that she had had an affair and punches his ex-partner.
 Two weeks later, after Matt tells Janice of his ability to read minds.
 When Matt gets a six-month suspension for his rogue actions at work, he reads in her mind that she is pregnant, and he starts working as a bodyguard.
 Four months later Matt and Janice are divorced, and Matt later reveals to Nathan Petrelli that the child his wife bore is not his, but rather the man's with whom his wife cheated.
 It is later revealed that the child, named Matt Parkman, Jr, was in fact his.
 In the episode 'Cold Snap', the infant displayed the ability to control energy (turning on a TV and activating several electronic toys), which also allowed him to jump-start/reactivate an evolved human's ability (by touching Hiro, baby Matt immediately restored Hiro's lost ability to "stop time" and eventually his teleporting and time-travel abilities).
 Following this revelation, Matt reunites with Janice and they apparently get remarried and are now raising their son together.
+However, by the time of Heroes: Reborn, their marriage has fallen apart yet again and Matt has gone down a much darker path.